There are many ways to determine if a website is fake—here’s what we recommend.

 Everyone makes the occasional mistakes—even big companies.
 But at the point the mistakes become egregious you need to beware.

 Look at the Contact Us Section

 Another telltale sign when it comes to whether or not a website is fake or not can be found on its “Contact Us” section.
 How much information is there?
 Is an address supplied?
 What about a phone number?
 Does that line actually connect to the company?
 The more information that is supplied, the more confident you should feel—provided it’s actually good information.
 If all they’re giving you is an email address or, worse, there’s no contact information whatsoever—run.

 Ads are a fact of life.
 No matter where you go, you’re going to run into ads.
-But if you’re on a website that is more ads than websites, tread carefully.
-If you have to click several links to get through intrusive pop-ups and misdirects to reach the intended page—you’re on a website that is probably fake or at least scamming.
+But if you’re on a website that is more ads than content, tread carefully.
+If you have to click several links to get through intrusive pop-ups and redirects to reach the intended page—you’re on a website that is probably fake or at least scamming.
 There’s a fine line between UX and selling ads.
 When it’s clear that a website has no regard for that line, you need to be wary.